top of page

 cognition and learning

 Cognition refers to the process a child goes through to acquire knowledge and learn.
-Children with Cognition and Learning needs may struggle to follow their lessons in school and complete the relevant classwork.
+Children with Cognition and Learning needs may require additional resources or support to engage with their lessons in school and complete the relevant classwork.
 As with every area of need, we look at how we can remove any barriers to enable the children to achieve.
 Children may have cognition and learning needs in one area of the curriculum or in several areas of the curriculum.
-However, we ensure that children are supported in whatever their learning needs are.
+However, we ensure that all children are supported in all areas of their learning needs.

 To support Cognition and Learning needs we may do the following: